viamrobotics/docs/docs/installation/prepare/microcontrollers/_index.md

 ### Set up development environment manually

+{{< alert title="Tip" color="tip" >}}
-Only follow these steps if you are not using the Canon utility to build the micro-RDK.
+You only need to follow these steps if you are not using Canon to build the micro-RDK.

-#### Install build dependencies
+If you have completed [set up with Canon](/installation/prepare/microcontrollers/#use-viams-canon-cli-utility), skip this section and begin on [install the Micro-RDK](/installation/prepare/microcontrollers/#install-the-micro-rdk).

+{{< /alert >}}

+To set up the Docker development environment for ESP manually, complete the following:

+{{%expand "Install build dependencies" %}}

 {{< tabs >}}
 {{% tab name="Linux (Ubuntu)" %}}